 IMG: Mount Bromo.
 Víctor Iniesta.
 Flickr.
 Creative Commons.

 Mount Etna, in Italy, is Europe’s largest active volcano.
 Tourist visits to the crater are considered a “must do” when visiting Sicily.
 Mt.
 Vesuvius, the only active volcano in mainland Europe is potentially the most dangerous, as the surrounding area is densely populated.
 Iceland sits on top of the mid-Atlantic rift, and 11% of the country is made up of lava fields.
 Active volcanoes include Eldfell on the Isle of Heimaey, Surtsey, Grimsvötn, and Krafla.
+Those wanting to make the trip out to Iceland to see the wonderous landscape firsthand may want to consider renting a vehicle with Cars Iceland in order to get from A to B.

 IMG: Eldfell.
 Peter Daniel.
 Flickr.
 Creative Commons.